microsoft/ivy/doc/proving.md

     }

 ```
-The auto tactic can't prove this because the presmise contains a
+The auto tactic can't prove this because the premise contains a
 function cycle with a universally quantified variable.
 Here's the
 error message it gives: